The Fit for Duty Program has three simple steps:

 Stage 1 - Let's get started

 We start by providing a simple home-based overnight sleep test and health assessment.
-Our test measures the level of oxygen in the blood, nasal air flow & occurrence of obstructed breathing while sleeping.
+Our test is simple to set up, and measures the level of oxygen in the blood, nasal air flow & occurrence of obstructed breathing while sleeping.
 This will identify those who have a moderate to high profile of obstructive sleep apnea and would meet the criteria for a CPAP trial.
 Left untreated, these are the employees who present your immediate, and ongoing, risk to your business.
 Our process will quickly identify, and then provide a specific treatment plan for, the individual so that they arrive at work Fit for Duty.

 Stage 2 - What are the next steps for me?